joplin-vieweb/joplin-vieweb/README.md

         CERT_DOMAIN: your_domain.com
         CERT_MAIL: you@zaclys.net
     ```
+  * If you want to protect your notes access by requiring a login, set `JOPLIN_LOGIN_REQUIRED: True`.
+If you don't want the user to log in, set `JOPLIN_LOGIN_REQUIRED: False`.

   * If you use nginx and certbot containers:
     * CERT_DOMAIN: your domain so let's encrypt can contact (IP address doesn't work: you need a domain)
     * CERT_MAIL: a mail needed by let's encrypt.